tenkiman/superBT-V04/README.md

 - **V10** : initial version around 202404
   - 2006-2023
   - add R34

+### TC label/numbering and Date-Time conventions

+[NHEMcodes]: ## "
+B - Bay of Bengal
+A - Arabian Sea
+I - North Indian Ocean (NIO) both B & A
+W - Western north PACific (WPAC)
+C - Central north PACific (CPAC)
+E - Eastern north PACific (EPAC)
+L - north atLANTic (LANT)
+"

+[SHEMcodes]: ## "
+S - South Indian Ocean (SIO)
+P - southwest Pacific ocean
+H - SHEM S & P
+"

+#### date-time format

+The standard NWP and US Navy 'date-time-group' format is used throughout the docs and data:

+**`YYYYMMDDHH`**

+12 UTC 1 July 2022 would be coded as `2022070112` NB: sometimes the HH will be dropped to indicate the date only

+#### TCs are labelled using the NNB.YYYY format where:
+- NN : storm number
+- B  : basin code for [NHEM][NHEMcodes] & [SHEM][SHEMcodes] (mouse over for a list)
+- YYYY : basin season year, NB: the SHEM season starts 1 July YYYY-1 and ends on 30 June YYYY, e.g., the 2023 SHEM season ran from 1 July 2022 - 30 June 2023

 ### Key properties of the V04 data set: